Vaccine allergy? Experts say most past reactions not valid reason for exemptions | CBC News

 Allergists across the country have safely inoculated most patients who come into their clinics, regardless of allergy history, she said.

-"Be it as an excuse or a misunderstanding or some miscommunication there, we are certainly getting a lot of referrals because of (vaccine rules)," said Hanna, an assistant clinical professor at McMaster University.
+"Be it as an excuse or a misunderstanding or some miscommunication there, we are certainly getting a lot of referrals because of [vaccine rules]," said Hanna, an assistant clinical professor at McMaster University in Hamilton.

 "Most of the time, it isn't reason for exemption."